MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-accounting.md

 If you are new to [!INCLUDE[d365fin](includes/d365fin_md.md)], you can launch a list of videos right from your Role Centre.
 You can also launch a **Getting Started** tour that points out key areas.

 ## <a name="inviting-your-external-accountant-to-your-d365fin"></a><a name="inviteaccountant"></a>Inviting Your External Accountant to Your [!INCLUDE[d365fin](includes/d365fin_md.md)]
 If you use an external accountant to manage your books and financial reporting, your administrator can invite them to your [!INCLUDE[d365fin](includes/d365fin_md.md)] so they can work with you on your fiscal data. [!INCLUDE[d365fin](includes/d365fin_md.md)] includes three licences of type External Accountant.
-For more information about licensing, see the [Microsoft Dynamics 365 Business Central Licencing Guide](https://go.microsoft.com/fwlink/?LinkId=871590).
+For more information about licensing, see the [Microsoft Dynamics 365 Business Central Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=871590).

 Once your accountant has gained access to your [!INCLUDE[d365fin](includes/d365fin_md.md)], they can use the **Accountant** Role Centre that gives easy access to the most relevant pages for their work.